cassiobolba/Data-Engineering/3 - Software Engineering in Python.md

 To make easy the use of classes is important to know OOP (object oriented programing) to have a clean and readable code.
 #### Anatomy of classes:
 * define the class name with no underscore
-* In red, is what appear when you use help in yout class
+* In red, is what appear when you use help in your class
 * Define the instance of your class

 <img src=""/>